Rlx 1.4.1

 Reliq Manual

-The Note Page provides an interface for playing and recording notes and events onto a sequencer track.
-Various recording modes, such as overdub and quantization settings, can be defined for the selected track through the Note page.
-These settings are applied to both the set track’s input settings (e.g., MIDI IN, USB) and the Note Page itself.
+The Keys Page provides an interface for playing and recording notes and events onto a sequencer track.
+Various recording modes, such as overdub and quantization settings, can be defined for the selected track through the Keys page.
+These settings are applied to both the set track’s input settings (e.g., MIDI IN, USB) and the Keys Page itself.

-The Note Page is equipped with several tools for real-time performance, recording, and adjustment of sequences.
-Different modes, including KEY, MELODY, and DRUM, are available, each offering specific layouts and functionalities.
+The Keys Page is equipped with several tools for real-time performance, recording, and adjustment of sequences.
+Different modes, including KEY and MELODY are available, each offering specific layouts and functionalities.
 These modes also allow for scale, root note, and transposition adjustments.

 Interface Overview